 Incurable Nostalgia will also include site-specific performative elements where the artist will utilize her temporary “home,” the studio space and new surroundings, to create multimedia work juxtaposing the past and present, dreams and everyday life representing her processes of adaptation.

-The exhibition will include Incurable Nostalgia, a virtual dinner conversation between Nung-Hsin Hu, Hitomi Iwasaki (Director of Exhibitions and Programs at the Queens Museum), Jessica Kairé (Artist and Co-founder of NuMu), and Frida Cano (Assistant Curator / Artist Residency Coordinator at 18th Street Arts Center) on Thursday, December 3rd, 2020 at 5 PM PST/ 8 PM EST/ 9 AM Taiwan.
+The exhibition included Incurable Nostalgia, a virtual dinner conversation between Nung-Hsin Hu, Hitomi Iwasaki (Director of Exhibitions and Programs at the Queens Museum), Jessica Kairé (Artist and Co-founder of NuMu), and Frida Cano (Assistant Curator / Artist Residency Coordinator at 18th Street Arts Center) on Thursday, December 3rd, 2020 at 5 PM PST/ 8 PM EST/ 9 AM Taiwan.
+View the recorded conversation below!

-From Wednesday, December 2 at noon PST to Friday, December 4 at noon PST, there will be a 48 hour screening of the artist’s new work.
+From Wednesday, December 2 at noon PST to Friday, December 4 at noon PST, there was a 48 hour screening of the artist’s new work.

-Nung-hsin Hu’s exhibition and three-month Artist Residency is generously supported by the Ministry of Culture, Taiwan and Taiwan Academy.
+Nung-hsin Hu’s exhibition and three-month Artist Residency is generously supported by the Ministry of Culture, Taiwan and Taiwan Academy Los Angeles.

 ABOUT THE ARTIST